frdmn/servant/README.md

 [![asciicast](https://asciinema.org/a/85841.png)](https://asciinema.org/a/85841)

 **Servant** ( *sɜːrvənt* ) is a custom Vagrant virtual machine which offers a straightforward and easy to use web-development system based on services like [Apache](https://httpd.apache.org/), [PHP (FPM)](http://php-fpm.org/), [MySQL](https://www.mysql.com/) and [phpMyAdmin](https://www.phpmyadmin.net/), but still isolated from your host system.
-Primary goal is to provide a consistent dev environment for devs/employees in a small company or startup.
+Primary goal is to provide a consistent dev environment for developers or employees in a small company/startup.

 ## Installation